MaayanLab/clustergrammer-docs/docs/_build_html/_sources/web_app.txt

   http://amp.pharm.mssm.edu/clustergrammer/matrix_upload/

-and recieve a permanent link to their visualization.
+and receive a permanent link to their visualization.
 Below is an example in Python 2.7 showing the post request and how to obtain the link from the response object:
 ::

   import requests